History of free and open-source software: Online software sharing communities in the 1980s

 In the 1980s, parallel to the free software movement, software with source code was shared on BBS networks.
 This was sometimes a necessity; software written in BASIC and other interpreted languages could only be distributed as source code, and much of it was freeware.
 As users began gathering such source code, and setting up boards specifically to discuss its modification, a de facto open-source system was formed.

 One of the most obvious examples of this is one of the most-used BBS systems and networks, WWIV, developed initially in BASIC by Wayne Bell.
 A culture of "modding" his software, and distributing the mods, grew up so extensively that when the software was ported to first Pascal, then C++, its source code continued to be distributed to registered users, who would share mods and compile their own versions of the software.
 This may have contributed to it being a dominant system and network, despite being outside the Fidonet umbrella that was shared by so many other BBS makers.

-Meanwhile, the advent of Usenet and UUCPNet in the early 1980s further connected the programming community and provided a simpler way for programmers to share their software and contribute to software others had written.
+Meanwhile, the advent of Usenet, IRC and UUCPNet in the 1980s further connected the programming community and provided a simpler way for programmers to share their software and contribute to software others had written.